 Tibetan Oral History Project

 The Tibetan Oral History Archive Project, developed by Case Western University and the Library of Congress, is a digital archive of oral history interviews with accompanying written transcripts (translated into English) documenting the social and political history of modern Tibet.
-It includes a large collection of interviews from common folk, monks, and Tibetan and Chinese officials speaking about their lives and modern Tibetan society and history.
-The first installment, available now, includes 94 interviews conducted in the 1980s and 1990s with Tibetan aristocratic family members from Central Tibet and religious teachers.
-Future releases will include interviews with "common folk" and monks, especially those who lived in Drepung Monastery before 1959.
+The first installment, available now, makes available 60 interviews conducted in the 1980s and 1990s with Tibetan aristocratic family members from Central Tibet and religious teachers.
+Future releases will include interviews with "common folk" and monks, especially those living in Drepung Monastery before 1959.

 Oral History Archive